rowanterra/rowanterra.github.io/_pages/profiles.md

     Their doctoral research focuses on the coupled geochemical and microbial controls on metal mobility and critical mineral recovery in abandoned mine drainage (AMD) systems, with particular emphasis on 3d- and 4f-block metals in Appalachian coal basins.
 Rowan integrates environmental microbiology, chemistry, and data science to develop holistic frameworks for understanding and predicting microbe–metal interactions in mining-impacted environments.
     </p>
     <p>
     Rowan’s commitment to multidisciplinary research has led to collaborations across multiple departments and institutions.
-During their Ph.D. studies, they have prioritized undergraduate research training and skills development, resulting in numerous students contributing as co-authors on peer-reviewed publications and manuscripts in preparation.
+During their Ph.D. studies, they have prioritized research training and skills development of undergraduate and graduate students in the lab, resulting in numerous students contributing as co-authors on peer-reviewed publications and manuscripts in preparation.
     </p>
   </div>
 </div>

 ---

-## Students Mentored During Ph.D.
-Studies

-† Contributed significantly to a published manuscript.
-‡ Contributed significantly to a manuscript in preparation or under review.

 ## Students Mentored During Ph.D.
 Studies